You are viewing a version of the Spruce Run website formatted for printing.Skip to main content

 24 Hour Hotline 1-800-863-9909

-Spruce Run is proud to join groups across the globe in participating in the Clothesline Project.
+Spruce Run-Womancare Alliance is proud to join groups across the globe in participating in the Clothesline Project.
 The Clothesline Project began in 1990 on Cape Cod as an effort to bear witness to the epidemic of violence against women and to help survivors and those who care about them heal.
 The first clothesline carried 31 shirts in different colors, each color-coded and decorated to represent a particular woman’s experience.
 Since its inception, the Clothesline Project has grown into an international effort, with more than 500 projects throughout the world.

 Our Clothesline Project is displayed at events during Domestic Violence Awareness Month.
 With its vibrant yellows, oranges, and reds, our clothesline reflects the prevalence of domestic violence and sexual assault, and vividly details the impact for the victims and their loved ones.
 The project has given many community members the opportunity to discuss and reflect upon the role that violence plays in our society.

 We plan to continue this campaign for years to come.
 Watch our News and Events page for opportunities to create shirts for Spruce Run-Womancare Alliance’s Clothesline Project.